Jean Augustine: Early life and education

+Political career (1993–2005)

-In 1993, Jean Augustine made history as the first African-Canadian woman to be elected to Canada’s House of Commons as the Member of Parliament from the Greater Toronto Area constituency of Etobicoke-Lakeshore.
-She served with distinction winning four consecutive elections until she decided to move on to new challenges in 2006.
+In 1993, Jean Augustine became the first African-Canadian woman elected to Canada’s House of Commons, as the Member of Parliament from the Greater Toronto Area constituency of Etobicoke-Lakeshore.
+She served as a Liberal Member of Parliament for four consecutive terms, being re-elected three times.

-Over this period in Parliament, her work included Parliamentary Secretary to the Prime Minister, Minister of Multiculturalism and the Status of Women; Chair of the Foreign Affairs and International Trade committee; Chair of the Human Rights Committee, three-time Chair of the National Women’s Caucus; and in her last year, she was elected Deputy Speaker by her peers.
-Amongst her notable achievements was legislation to protect disadvantaged low-income individuals including single mothers raising children; securing unanimous legislative support to pass a historic motion designating February as Black History Month in Canada; securing unanimous legislative support to pass a landmark motion to erect the only statue featuring women on Parliament Hill, the Famous Five Monument; and extensive travel and engagement in countries around the world on action and initiatives to ultimately improve the human condition.
+Augustine held many portfolios and positions during her time as an elected member of Canada's federal government, including as Parliamentary Secretary to the Prime Minister (Jean Chrétien); Minister of Multiculturalism and the Status of Women; Chair of the Foreign Affairs and International Trade committee; Chair of the Human Rights Committee, three-time Chair of the National Women’s Caucus.
+In 2004, she was elected Assistant Deputy Speaker by her fellow parliamentarians.

+Augustine's parliamentarian achievements include legislation to protect disadvantaged low-income individuals including single mothers raising children; securing unanimous legislative support to pass a motion designating February as Black History Month in Canada; securing unanimous legislative support to pass a motion to erect the Famous Five Monument on Parliament Hill.

 Later life

-In 2007, Augustine was nominated by the Government of Ontario to become the first Fairness Commissioner, a position created to advocate for Canadians with foreign professional credentials.
-Augustine retired from the position of Fairness Commissioner in March 2015.
+In 2007, the Government of Ontario appointed Augustine as the first Fairness Commissioner, a position created to advocate for Canadians with foreign professional credentials.
+Augustine retired from the position in March 2015.

-In 2007, Augustine donated her personal records to the Clara Thomas Archives and Special Collections at York University.
+In 2007, Augustine donated her personal papers and memorabilia to the Clara Thomas Archives and Special Collections at York University.
+The collection is known as the Jean Augustine Fonds.
 "Pushing buttons, pushing stories" is a digital exhibit of Augustine's personal political buttons.

-In 2008, the Jean Augustine Chair in Education was established in the Faculty of Education at York University.